The Singles Network Ministries

 —Ernest J., Greenville, SC, Never-Married, over 40

-Pray and seek a group of like-minded individuals who can help you get connected.
-Look for a meetup group in your area that participates in things you enjoy (i.e., dinner, hiking, running, etc.) Find a bible study group, and if necessary, reach out to a biblically sound Christian Counselor who can guide you.
+Pray and seek out a group of like-minded people who can help you connect.
+Look for a meetup group in your area that involves activities you enjoy (such as dinner, hiking, or running).
+Find a Bible study group, and if needed, reach out to a biblically sound Christian counselor who can guide you.

 —Michelle E., Fletcher, NC, Engaged/Single Parent, over 40

-My advice to someone who is single and struggling would depend upon their position with Jesus.
-If they have not met Him, I would want to tell my story - speak on how He's changed my life - share the Gospel.
-If they have a relationship with Jesus, I will encourage them to seek the Lord through prayer and Bible study while ministering to the specific need or redirecting to someone more equipped.
-I always hope to meet people where they are and reflect the love of Jesus.
+My advice to someone who is single and struggling depends on their relationship with Jesus.
+If they haven't met Him, I want to share my story—talk about how He's changed my life—and share the Gospel.
+If they do have a relationship with Jesus, I encourage them to seek the Lord through prayer and Bible study while also offering support or directing them to someone more equipped.
+I always aim to meet people where they are and reflect the love of Jesus.

 —Deborah S., Fredericksburg, VA, Divorced, over 40